Add To Favorites

 When most people study the geometry of three-dimensional space, it is helpful to be able to see, feel, and build the structures.
 A polyhedron is a 3-D solid that made up of polygons (2-D figures made up of line segments, edges that are connected two at a time at their endpoints) or more simply, flat faces usually joined at their edges.

-For this exercise, try using a triangle (although other shapes such as squares will work).
+For this exercise, students try using a triangle (although other shapes such as squares will work).
 First, make a template to trace several triangles.
 Using a ruler, draw an equilateral triangle (3 equal sides, 3 equal angles) on cardboard with Crayola Erasable Colored Pencils.
-This will be the flat surface building block for your polyhedra.
+This will be the flat surface building block for the polyhedra.

 Trace the template on white Crayola Color Explosion™ Paper.
 To get as many triangles per sheet as possible, draw triangles next to each other so they share edges.
 Start out with at least 12 triangles.
 Cut out the triangles with scissors.
 Using Color Explosion™ Markers, decorate each triangle with a unique design.